wonge1/card_games/Games (3.0)/README.md

 ISSUES

--turn didnt come back to player to call increased bet,
+- turn didnt come back to player to call increased bet,
     - need to add while loop for contents at line 30-31 in poker.java

+-gameplay loop is fucked, doesnt flow properly to end a betting round

+- poker line 172 needs to be removed

+-isseus with check doing nothign?

 FIXED?